-Standards and Labeling Programs
+Standards and labeling programs

-Efficiency levels specified by standards and labeling programs are far below what can be achieved by implementing cost-effective energy-efficiency options in ceiling fans (see Figure 4).
-For example, as seen from data on the efficacy of fans meeting the US ENERGY STAR requirements, fans using BLDC motors and efficient blades are significantly more efficient (with efficacy as high as 15 $\frac{m^3}{min}/W$) compared to efficiency requirement for qualifying for ENERGY STAR (efficacy of 2.1-4.2 $\frac{m^3}{min}/W$).
-Furthermore, the Indian Bureau of Energy Efficiency (BEE) voluntary star rating program for fans only covered 2% of the Indian market and only 18% of fans (without a light kit) on the US ceiling fan market were compliant with ENERGY STAR, indicating significant room for efficiency improvement [25], [3].
+Efficiency levels specified by standards and labeling programs are far below what can be achieved by implementing cost-effective energy-efficiency options in ceiling fans (see Fig. 4).
+For example, as seen from data on the efficacy of fans meeting the US ENERGY STAR requirements, fans using BLDC motors and efficient blades are significantly more efficient (with efficacy as high as 15 m3/min/W) compared to the efficiency requirement for qualifying for ENERGY STAR (efficacy of 2.1-4.2 m3/min/W).
+Furthermore, the Indian BEE voluntary star rating program for fans only covered 2 % of the Indian market, and only 18 % of fans(without a light kit) on the US ceiling fan market were compliant with ENERGY STAR, indicating significant room for efficiency improvement (ENERGY ENERGY 2012a2a; PWC 2012).

-The standards and labels levels for BEE's star rating program in India are presented in Figure 13.
-These efficacy levels are tested under different conditions (notably airflow requirements/speeds) than standards and labels in the US, Europe and China so they cannot be directly compared against each other without accounting for this.12 However, the improvements in efficacy discussed in this report are applicable across the range of commonly encountered airflows.
+These efficacy levels shown in Fig. 4 are tested under different conditions (notably airflow requirements/ speeds), so they cannot be directly compared against efficacy levels used by the standards or labeling programs in China, the EU, and the USA without accounting for this.8 However, the improvements in efficacy discussed in this paper are applicable across the range of commonly encountered airflows.
 This means that these improvements will offer significant energy savings of a similar order of magnitude regardless of airflow or test procedure alignment.
-For comparison, the US ENERGY STAR label has an efficacy requirement of 4.2 (m3/min/W) at low speeds and 2.1 (m3/min/W) at high speeds while the lowest standard for efficacy in China varies by fan size from 3.47 (m3/min/W) for 1800 mm fans to 2.75 (m3/min/W) for 900 mm fans [3], [5].
-Figure 13 makes clear the significant potential for improvement in fan efficacy through increases in specified standards and labels.
+For comparison, the US ENERGY STAR label has an efficacy requirement of 4.2 (m3/min/W) at low speeds and 2.1 (m3/min/W) at high speeds, while the lowest standard for efficacy in China varies by fan size from 3.47 (m3/min/W) for 1,800-mm fans to 2.75 (m3/min/W) for 900-mm fans (ENERGY 2012b; AQSIQ 2010).
+Figure 4 makes clear the significant potential for improvement in fan efficacy through increases in specified standards and labels.